nissejokke/serverless/README.md

 ## Limit functions from accessing resources

 Deno security model limits access to certain parts of the system (docker container).
 Deno is run with the following flags: --allow-net --allow-read=/temp --allow-write=/temp --unstable.
-This limits the function from accessing for example env variables and /etc/hosts
+This limits the function from accessing for example env variables.
+Deno process is run as custom user which has access only to current directory limiting it from accessing for example /etc/hosts.

 Access to mysql database is only allowed from role manager (serverless-manager and serverless-router) using Network Policy.